 If you plan on moving to Switzerland from South Africa, there are various aspects you need to consider.
 Among these, you will first need a valid Schengen visa before applying for one of the available Swiss residence permits.
-There are two types of residence visas that can be issued to non-EU citizens interested in immigration to Switzerland, and those are the temporary and the permanent ones.
+Two types of residence visas can be issued to non-EU citizens interested in immigration to Switzerland, and those are the temporary and the permanent ones.

 Requirements for moving to Switzerland from South Africa

-Before getting into details, it is important to note that no matter the reason to immigrate to Switzerland, South African citizens cannot apply for a visa unless he or she has a valid passport.
+Before getting into details, it is important to note that no matter the reason for immigrating to Switzerland, South African citizens cannot apply for a visa unless he or she has a valid passport.
 Also, temporary passports are not accepted by the Swiss immigration authorities.

-When moving to Switzerland from South Africa, you will first need to secure a Schengen visa, no matter the duration of stay.
+When immigrating to Switzerland from South Africa, you will first need to secure a Schengen visa, no matter the duration of your stay.
 Then, you will need to specify the reason for coming to Switzerland.
 When considering short-term stays, these can be divided into:

 - business visits which require a visa for this purpose and for which specific requirements must be met;